What Is A Standard Temperature

 The Significance of the Kelvin Scale in Standard Temperature Definitions

 The choice of 273.15 K (0 °C) as the standard temperature in many applications is not arbitrary.
-It represents the triple point of water—the single temperature and pressure at which water can exist in all three phases (solid, liquid, and gas) in thermodynamic equilibrium.
-This point is highly reproducible and provides a robust reference point for calibrating temperature measurement instruments.
+And it represents the triple point of water—the single temperature and pressure at which water can exist in all three phases (solid, liquid, and gas) in thermodynamic equilibrium.
+This point is highly reproducible and provides a reliable reference point for calibrating temperature measurement instruments.

 How Standard Temperature is Measured and Controlled